 - 6.1.
 Teachers and those contributing to Relationships and Sexual Health Education work in line with the current legislation and Government guidance, irrespective of their personal feelings and beliefs. - 6.2.
 It will meet the needs of everyone; boys as well as girls, those with physical, learning and emotional disabilities, those with a religious or faith tradition, whatever their culture and whatever their developing sexuality or gender identity. - 6.3.
 At Coppice we have developed a Bespoke curriculum to meet the needs of our pupils along developmental pathways.
 These pathways support the knowledge and skills a pupil needs based on their own individual starting points for their further education beyond Coppice.
 The pathways are then broken down into more specific colour provision bands, which contain the developmental knowledge and skills within that band.
-The steps in development cover key and cross-linking knowledge and skills from the following documentation: National Curriculum Programs of Study, End of Key stage Expectations, Early Years Foundation Stage (EYFS) Statutory Framework 2021, AQA Unit Awards, Development Matter Tapestry SEND 2012, P Levels.
-The provision bands are then split into 3 stages; Pre-Formal / Informal, Semi Formal and Formal. - 6.4.
-Below are the overarching aims pupils are working towards when covering each topic strand - 6.5.
-Families and People who Care for Me.
+The steps in development cover key and cross-linking knowledge and skills from the following documentation: National Curriculum Programs of Study, End of Key stage Expectations, Early Years Foundation Stage (EYFS) Statutory Framework 2021, PSHE Association Programmes of Study, AQA Unit Awards, Development Matter Tapestry SEND 2012, P Levels.
+The provision bands are then split into 4 stages; Informal, Semi Formal and Formal 1 and Formal 2. - 6.4.
+All our young people have at least one EHCP target which is related to the PSHE curriculum and these EHCP targets underpin each child's bespoke curriculum.
+These are tracked on Evidence for Learning.